actfree/freerbeing/content/en/post/whatmakesyogayoga.md

   preview_only: false
 ---

-In the Yoga Sutras Patanjali jumps straight in at the beginning with a definition of Yoga and what it does.
+In the Yoga Sutras Patañjali jumps straight in at the beginning with a definition of Yoga and what it does.
 I've picked a few translations and then add my own thoughts

 ### YS 1:2